JunyanReplica/gliomaRadiationModel/README.md

 ## Liu, J., Hormuth, D. A., Davis, T., Yang, J., McKenna, M. T., Jarrett, A. M., ... & Yankeelov, T. E. (2021).
 A time-resolved experimental–mathematical model for predicting the response of glioma cells to single-dose radiation therapy.
 Integrative Biology.

-These are constants that assumes unchanged throughout the study
+These are constants that assumes unchanged throughout the study.
+The single dose data corresponding to this study is also included in the Excel file single_dose_data.xlsx

 ### The entry point of the code is "main.m"